The swelling and injury itself can be subtle following a bite from a nonvenomous snake.

 Snakebite, First Aid

-There are 2 kinds of snakebites: poisonous (venomous) and nonpoisonous (nonvenomous).
-Most snakes are nonpoisonous, and bites from such snakes can be treated as puncture wounds.
-First aid for puncture wounds can be found in the Wound text.
-Poisonous snakebites are much less common but much more dangerous, and they can even be deadly.
+Snakebites can be either venomous (poisonous to people) or nonvenomous (not poisonous to people).
+Most snakes are nonvenomous, and bites from such snakes can be treated as puncture wounds.
+First aid for puncture wounds can be found in the Wound topic.
+Venomous snakebites are much less common but much more dangerous, and they can even be deadly.

 First Aid Guide

-Any time a person has been bitten by a confirmed or suspected poisonous snake, the injury should be treated as a medical emergency.
-While awaiting emergency medical care, there are first aid measures that should be taken.
+Any time a person has been bitten by a confirmed or suspected venomous snake, the injury should be treated as a medical emergency.
+While awaiting emergency medical care:

-3. Check the person’s airway, breathing, and circulation.
-If the person is having breathing problems, allow him/her to get in the position that is most naturally comfortable to breathe.
+2. Check the person’s airway, breathing, and circulation (ABCs).
+If the person is having breathing problems, help them into the position that they find most comfortable to breathe naturally.

-5. As swelling may occur from the bite, remove any constrictive clothing or jewelry near the injury site.
+3. As swelling may occur from the bite, remove any constrictive clothing and jewelry near the injury site.

-7. If signs of shock occur, such as decreased alertness or the person becomes very pale, lay him/her flat, raise the feet 8–12 inches, and cover the person with a light blanket or coat.
-Be sure to not elevate the bite area, so if the bite has occurred on the feet or legs, this is not recommended.
+6. If signs of shock occur, such as decreased alertness or very pale skin, lay the person flat, raise their feet 8-12 inches, and cover them with a light blanket or coat.
+Note: If the bite occurred on the person’s feet or legs, do not elevate the legs.

 The following should NOT be done after a snake bite has occurred: